ava-labs/avalanche-docs/docs/subnets/deploying-cross-chain-evm-bridge.md

 The setup is now complete - both on-chain and off-chain.
 Now we just have to start the relayer and test the bridge.
 For testing purposes, we will be using `cb-sol-cli` to make deposit transactions on the bridge.
-But you can make your front end and integrate it with the bridge using the ABIs.
+But you can make your frontend and integrate it with the bridge using the ABIs.

 ### Start Relayer